sanskriti-ss/bindingaffinity/FAST-master/model/3dcnn/readme.md

 Follow steps mentioned in `data_util` to generate the input HDF that can be used by 3d-cnn and sg-cnn.
 In general, the steps are:
 - ChimeraX: Add H
 - Featurization: Using OpenBabel.
-Note this done by `tfbio_featurizer.py` file.
+Use `extract_pafnucy_data_with_docking.py`.
+> Note: They were using tfbio dependency but I get dependency conflicts now.
+So, I pulled relevant code from tfbio into `tf_bio_featurizer.py` file.

 ### Step 2: Voxelise HDF
-Run `voxelise_hdf.py` file here in this folder to generate voxelised HDF to reduce the training time by avoiding voxelisation in each epoch for so many proteins.
+Run `voxelise_protein_hdf.py` file here in this folder to generate voxelised HDF to reduce the training time by avoiding voxelisation in each epoch for so many proteins.

 > [NOTE][Fetch Devs] Voxelised files are huge like 30 GB so makes sure you have some space.